HpropHeap Predicates

 More information about extensionality axioms may be found near the end of this chapter.

-By exploiting extensionality, the following properties of Separation Logic operators can be established.
+By exploiting extensionality, the following properties of Separation Logic operators can be established (they are proved further on in the chapter).

 (1) The star operator is associative.